OpenRCT2/OpenRCT2/distribution/scripting.md

 This will log a message to the terminal screen (`stdout`) when you open any park.
 If you are on Windows, make sure to run `openrct2.com` instead of `openrct2.exe` so you can interact with the `stdin` / `stdout` console.
 The console is a JavaScript interpreter (REPL), this means you can write and test expressions similar to the console found in web browsers when you press `F12`.
 When you make changes to your script, you must exit your current game and open it again for the script to reload... unless you use the hot reload feature.

+### Hot reload

+The hot reload feature can be enabled by editing your `config.ini` file and setting `enable_hot_reloading` to `true` under `[plugin]`.
+When this is enabled, the game will auto-reload the script in real-time whenever you save your JavaScript file.
+This allows rapid development of plugins as you can write code and quickly preview your changes, such as closing and opening a specific custom window on startup.
+A demonstration of this can be found on YouTube: [OpenRCT2 plugin hot-reload demo](https://www.youtube.com/watch?v=jmjWzEhmDjk)

+### Plugin licence

+The authors must also define a licence for the plugin, making it clear to the community whether that plugin can be altered, copied, etc. A good reference material is listed on [ChooseALlicense](https://choosealicense.com/appendix/), try to pick one of them and use its corresponding identifier, as listed on [SPDX](https://spdx.org/licenses/).

 ### Script types

 There are three types of scripts that can influence how the game loads the script: